 The belief that success is the point of life is another mental trick that we can go through life without questioning.
 The point is to climb the ladder of success, right?
 To win the game, right?
 To be the best, or to achieve success, right?
 Not so fast.

 Aren’t there more important things than achieving success and winning?
 What about love and our precious relationships?
-What about contributing to something greater than ourselves, to our family, our community, our world, or a worthy cause?
+And what about contributing to something greater than ourselves, to our family, our community, our world, or a worthy cause?
 What about character and integrity?
-What about our faith, or spiritual practice, or connection with something deeper and more significant than points on a scoreboard or zeros in our bank account?
+And what about our faith, or spiritual practice, or connection with something deeper and more significant than points on a scoreboard or zeros in our bank account?
 Yes, we can do great things on a quest for success, but is that really the point of it all?

 11. Success Can Take Us Away from Ourselves

 As we get caught up in the image, in the prestige, in the chase, we can drift away from our core, from who we really are and what we value.
 We can get so caught up in the chase that we compromise our integrity on the way to the top.
-We can get so driven that we lose sight of the things that capture our hearts.
+And we can get so driven that we lose sight of the things that capture our hearts.
 We can lose our artistry and our soul.
-We can become success robots, following social programming instead of pursuing our calling.
+Or we can become success robots, following social programming instead of pursuing our calling.

 12. Success Can Take Us Away from Others